nohzafk/devcontainer-feature-emacs-lsp-bridge/README.md

 ### Remote User
 Identify the **default user** used by your base image, such as `root` or `vscode`.

+It is important to get this use right, otherwise lsp-bridge won't be working, if you use vscode to start the devcontainer, mostly it will be **vscode**.

 This user is used to spawn the `lsp-bridge` server process, and you need to use it when opening a file in Emacs.
 For more information, see the [remoteUser documentation](https://containers.dev/implementors/json_reference/#remoteUser).